 In this article, we will cover the GST departmental audit and how you can handle it better.

 What is GST Departmental Audit?

-As per section 65 and Rule 101(3) of GST Audit Rules, the commissioner or an officer authorised by him can conduct a GST audit to verify the details of the ‘records’ and the ‘books of account’ of the registered person, along with the assistance of the team of officers and officials accompanying him.
+As per section 65 and Rule 101(3) of GST Audit Rules, the commissioner or an officer authorized by him can conduct a GST audit to verify the details of the ‘records’ and the ‘books of account’ of the registered person, along with the assistance of the team of officers and officials accompanying him.

 6 Key Points to Keep in Mind for a GST Departmental Audit

-- Location of Audit: The audit will always have to take place at the company’s location.
+- Location of audit: The audit will always have to take place at the company’s location.

 - Documents: The registered person needs to provide a self-certified copy of the documents asked for by the Audit Officer.
 This may differ from case to case.

 - Liability: If returns are not filed or are found erroneous, the audit officer will calculate the proper liability and seek recovery using the authorities granted to him by the Commissioner.

 - Stock Verification: The stock of goods can also be verified by the Audit Officer.